Course - The Welfare State: Challenges, Reforms and New Priorities - POL8521

 - have knowledge of the most important development features of the welfare state, and of the main features of differences between different countries in terms of scope, tasks and organization

-- have knowledge of the background for the many reforms of the welfare state in the 1990s, and how this has changed the goals, tasks and organization of the services
+- have knowledge of the background for the many reforms of the welfare state in recent decades, and how this has changed the goals, tasks and organization of the services

-- be in the forefront of knowledge of the «new welfare state», and what internal and external challenges it faces
+- have knowledge of the «new welfare state», what internal and external challenges it faces, and what are the main elements of "the social investment perspective"

 Skills - the student shall demonstrate the ability to:

-- describe welfare states and the development of health policy in different systems
+- describe welfare states and the development of welfare policy in different systems

 - use key terms to analyze challenges in the welfare state

-- use relevant theoretical approaches to welfare state and health policy to explain variations between countries, and to analyze the distribution of power and resources in the services
+- use relevant theoretical approaches to the welfare state to explain variations between countries, and to analyze the distribution of power and resources in the services

 Learning methods and activities

 Lectures/group discussions equivalent to 4 hours per week.
 Supervision of term paper.
 The essay is to be an independent discussion of a topic taught in lectures, and is to consist of 20 pages.
-If 6 or fewer students sign up for a planned course during the first 2 teaching weeks, the course will be offered as an instructed reading course.
+If six or fewer students sign up for a planned course during the first two teaching weeks, the course will be offered as an instructed reading course.

 Further on evaluation